andres-root/ComputerScience/README.md

-Computer Science: Part of my studies and experiments with Algoritms and Data Science
+Computer Science: My studies and experiments with Algoritms and Data Science
 ====================================================================================